TeunSchuurmans/python_car/README.md

     for understanding the basics of OOP

-Pygame Car Racing Tutorial #1 - Moving The Car
+Pygame Car Racing Tutorial #1 - Moving The Car and https://asawicki.info/Mirror/Car%20Physics%20for%20Games/Car%20Physics%20for%20Games.html

     for learning how to make car mechanics in pygame